 Recognizing the need for a well-educated workforce, Governor C.L.
 “Butch” Otter and the Idaho Legislature established the Opportunity Scholarship to remove barriers to higher education and prepare college/university graduates to enter the workforce.
 The Opportunity Scholarship awards eligible applicants up to $3,500 per academic year and is renewable for up to four years.

-The scholarship funds are available per school year; recipients must re-apply each year and are eligible to receive the scholarship for a maximum of four years.
+The scholarship funds are available per academic year; recipients must renew each year and are eligible to receive the scholarship for a maximum of four years.

 To qualify for the scholarship, a student must meet all of the following criteria: